Out-of-the-box: Black-box Causal Attacks on Object Detectors: Results

+\textbf{Enhancing Score-Based SOTA with \mspss}: We now show that using causal spatial priors allows us to improve state-of-the-art (SOTA) black-box attacks.
+We compare Square Attack (SA)~\cite{andriushchenko2020square}, Parallel Rectangle Flip Attack (PRFA)~\cite{prfa} and Sparse-RS~\cite{croce2019sparse} against their \msps-guided variants (denoted $_{exp}$).
+The results are summarized in~\Cref{tab:comparison}.
+Note that $_{exp}$ variants have an additional cost of $\approx2125$ model calls to generate \mspss.
+However, this is only computed once per image and can then be used for all the other attack modes, essentially amortizing the cost.
+The average number of queries for \blackcatt-variants is lower than the original tools in most cases (underlined values in~\Cref{tab:comparison}).

+We show that we are able to reduce both $L_0$ and LPIPS by an order of magnitude, with the trade-off with being a slightly lower success rate some cases.
+We see a similar pattern occur with the RT-DETR. \Cref{tab:cdf-loss} shows that enforcing \mspss(dashed lines and green line) consistently shifts each line upwards, meaning that these variants are able to achieve higher success at substantially lower distortion thresholds.
+Note that \blackcatt{} (green line) dominates almost always at lower distortions.

-Our results show that using \mspss as spatial priors and incorporating information regarding pixel importance from the initial maps can be actively exploited to achieve our stated attack goals.
-To summarize, disrupting the minimal sufficient causes for an output is a \emph{principled, transparent, explainable}, way to disrupt that output.
+Using \mspss as spatial priors and incorporating information regarding pixel importance from the initial maps can be actively exploited to achieve our stated attack goals.
+Disrupting the minimal sufficient causes for an output is a \emph{principled, transparent, explainable} way to corrupt that output.